First two members of Thai football team emerge from Tham Luang cave

 The rescue team comprised 13 foreign cave diving experts, described as some of the best cave divers in the world, and five Thai SEALs.

-They were believed to have reached the first group of boys at 4pm local time.
+They were believed to have reached the first group of boys at 4pm.

 It takes at least six hours to reach the chamber where the 13 have been stranded in near darkness over the past 16 days, and no fewer than five hours to come out.